Misconduct in the Banking, Superannuation and Financial Services Industry

-If I gave evidence to inquiries by the Corporations and Financial Services Joint Committee, the Senate Standing Committee on Economics and the Senate Select Committee on Lending to Primary Production Customers, how does that affect evidence I might give to the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry and the Royal Commission into Aged Care Quality and Safety?
+If I have given evidence to Senate committee inquiries, how does that affect evidence I might give to the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry and the Royal Commission into Aged Care Quality and Safety?

-The Royal Commission has access to all of the published evidence and information received by these Senate committee inquiries.
-However, because of the law of parliamentary privilege, there are some limitations on the use the Royal Commission can make of this evidence.
-For example, people cannot be directly questioned on their parliamentary evidence but the Royal Commission can use this material to develop its own lines of inquiry, follow up things and independently pursue inquiries.
+Royal Commissions have access to all of the published evidence and information received by Senate committee inquiries.
+However, because of the law of parliamentary privilege, there are some limitations on the use Royal Commissions can make of this evidence.
+For example, people cannot be directly questioned on their parliamentary evidence but Royal Commissions can use this material to develop lines of inquiry, follow up things and independently pursue inquiries.

-The Royal Commission cannot access the unpublished or in camera (confidential) material received by the Senate committees unless the Senate makes a specific decision to provide this material to the Royal Commission.
-If you provided a submission to a Senate committee that the committee treated as confidential, you should not provide the Royal Commission with a copy of your actual submission.
-However, you are free to prepare a new document for the Royal Commission providing the same information you gave to the Senate committee.
+Royal Commissions cannot access the unpublished or in camera (confidential) material received by Senate committees unless the Senate makes a specific decision to provide this material to a Royal Commission.
+If you provided a submission to a Senate committee that the committee treated as confidential, you should not provide a Royal Commission with a copy of your actual submission.
+However, you are free to prepare a new document for a Royal Commission providing the same information you gave to a Senate committee.

 If you require further information please contact the Senate Committee Office on 02 6277 3555 or at firstname.lastname@example.org.

 Further information about the Financial Services Royal Commission is available at: https://financialservices.royalcommission.gov.au/Pages/default.aspx

 Further information about the Aged Care Quality and Safety Royal Commission is available at: https://agedcare.royalcommission.gov.au/Pages/default.aspx